Skip to main content

 Frequently Asked Questions

 Yes.
-Under Article 71 of Lithuania's Law on Value Added Tax, foreign taxable persons making supplies in Lithuania are subject to no turnover threshold — registration is mandatory before the first taxable transaction, not after crossing any revenue limit.
+Under Article 71 of Lithuania's Law on Value Added Tax, foreign taxable persons making supplies in Lithuania are subject to no turnover threshold — registration is mandatory before the first taxable transaction.
 EU companies apply directly to VMI using form FR0388 via the Mano VMI portal at least three days before their first supply.
 Non-EU companies must additionally appoint a locally resident fiscal representative who is jointly and severally liable for the company's PVM obligations.
 Failing to register before supplying goods or services triggers penalties of €200–€390 per violation plus interest on any underpaid tax.
 [1] [2]

 From May 2025, when must a Lithuanian small business under the €45,000 SVS exemption register for PVM on cross-border EU services?

-Since 1 May 2025, even businesses operating under Lithuania's small-business scheme (SVS) with turnover below €45,000 must register as PVM payers if they supply services to VAT-registered customers in other EU member states or receive services (such as Google Ads or Meta advertising) from foreign suppliers.
-Registration is done through Mano VMI; the business obtains a PVM number solely for the cross-border transactions and retains its domestic SVS exemption as long as its total EU-wide revenue stays below €100,000.
+Since 1 May 2025, even businesses operating under Lithuania's small-business scheme (SVS) with domestic turnover below €45,000 must register as PVM payers if they supply services to VAT-registered customers in other EU member states or receive services — such as Google Ads or Meta advertising — from foreign suppliers.
+Registration is done through Mano VMI; the business obtains a PVM number solely for the cross-border transactions and retains its domestic SVS exemption as long as total EU-wide revenue stays below €100,000.
 This change catches many micro-businesses and freelancers off guard because domestic-only sellers below the threshold face no registration obligation.
 [3] [4]

 Why does a construction subcontractor in Lithuania receive invoices with 0% PVM, and who must account for the VAT?